POST CONTAINS AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 You need a website but you don’t know how to build one and you don’t have the money to pay someone else.
 This is what you do.
 You start a blog.
 Blogs are the new websites.
 Static websites are dated.
 Blogs are dynamic and engaging because they help you interact with your clients.
 Your website needs to be a blog.
 I call websites, blogs.

 So, you’re thinking about starting a blog, but you’re not sure how to get started.
-This article will walk you step-by-step through the process of how to start a blog.
+This article is Part 1 of a two-part series on How to Start A WordPress Blog and will walk you step-by-step through the process of how to start a blog.

 I’m going to assume you already know why you need to start a blog.
 If you’re still on the fence, head over and read The One Reason You Need To Start A Blog.